alexthegoodman/reeviewr-prisma/README.md

 ## Introduction

-TypeScript
-Node + Postgres + Prisma + GraphQL
-React + Apollo
+This web app has been open sourced so that it may evolve and inspire other developers and creatives.

+Featuring Packages: `TypeScript, Node, Postgres, Passport, Mandrill, Prisma, Nexus, React, Apollo, Blueprint, Storybook, Jest, Cypress, Formik, Lodash, Moment, Navi, Superagent, Webpack`

+Monitoring: `Mixpanel, Sentry, FullStory, Tag Manager, Rollbar`

+Recommended: `VS Code, Prettier plugin`

-Special thanks goes to Atomic Object of Grand Rapids, MI for the original starter kit.
+Special thanks goes to Atomic Object for the original starter kit.

 ### Getting Started